nevermined-io/nvm-docs/docs/react-components/example.md

 sidebar_position: 3
 ---

-# How to use Catalog
+# How to use React Components

 ## Requirements
 Before you start with this demo you require: